Average Utility Costs Price in Lafayette

-Lafayette's southern location means humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Lafayette's southern location means humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 The housing picture is equally important: a housing market where the American Dream of owning a home is still financially realistic.
-When it comes to utility costs, the local workforce reflects a price-competitive market where providers work harder for each customer.
+When it comes to utility costs, the local workforce reflects a price-competitive market where local businesses work harder for each customer.
 This is a city where the Nextdoor app has become the de facto price-check tool for every home service.

 What Matters Most